cea-hpc/modules/doc/source/design/advanced-module-version-specifiers.rst

     - :ref:`module_version_specification_to_select_one_module`
     - :ref:`module_version_specification_to_check_compatibility`

+.. note:: Advanced version specifier does not apply for the moment to the :ref:`module_identification_to_select_one_module` context.
+Adding support for this context will require a significant rework on module alias and symbolic version registering and resolving code.

 - impact of advanced version specifier implementation over code

     - question especially over ``auto_handling`` code like conflict and prereq handling